'Next thing I know he is pulling a gun': Colorado student on school shooting that killed 1, injured 8

 “I can’t thank them enough,” she said.

-“It’s been so hard, but I did get to hold my babies last night and they are home with me now,” she told "Today."
+“It’s been so hard, but I did get to hold my babies last night and they are home with me now,” Nyki Giasolli — whose son, Kupono, is also at the STEM school, in 9th grade — told "Today."

 “I don't want to give the shooters the satisfaction of being afraid of some place that was my second home for four years,” she said.
 “I want to show them that even though they did this terrible, terrible thing, that we can all come together and we can all make it a happy place again, because that’s what really matters.”